llsoftsec/llsoftsecbook/book.md

 found in the paper "Fault Attacks on Secure Embedded Software: Threats, Design and Evaluation” (https://arxiv.org/pdf/2003.10513.pdf), where a good illustration of the concept is shown in figure 1 of that paper.

+\todo{Make the above reference to a paper use bibtex.}

 Using glitching methods, there are several common ways of attacking a system.
 For example: